How to Protect Your Vehicle Wraps?

-3M has always been at the forefront of vehicle graphic technology and it is important to keep those vehicle graphics looking their best.
-Here are some important tips on how to keep your vehicle graphics looking their best while preventing unwanted damage to your investment.
+As a company that has always been at the forefront of vehicle graphic technology, 3M also agrees that it is important to keep your vehicle graphics looking their best.
+That’s why we have compiled some important tips on how to maintain your vehicle wraps and preventing unwanted damage to your investment.
+Enjoy.

 Vehicle Wrap Maintenance Guidelines

 Your new wrap will last for several years, even in the heat and cold.
-You can help ensure the longest life possible by following these basic use and care guidelines.
+However, to ensure the longest life possible, you should these basic use and care guidelines.

 Important wrap care tips:

-- Avoid car washes (hand wash using a mild soap and water with a soft brush, rag or sponge)
+- Avoid car washes (instead, hand wash using a mild soap and water with a soft brush, rag or sponge)

 - Never use an ice scraper on window film